Sentra-Brain/sentra-platform/docs/arc42/adr/011-modularize-rag.md

 ├── sentra-rag/             # RAG logic: embeddings, vector store, chunking

 services/
-├── sentra-rag-base/        # Shared Docker image with heavy RAG dependencies ├── sentra-rag-server/      # Lightweight API for RAG retrieval ├── sentra-rag-worker/      # Async document indexer via RabbitMQ
+├── Sentra.Rag.Base/        # Shared Docker image with heavy RAG dependencies ├── Sentra.Rag.Server/      # Lightweight API for RAG retrieval
+├── Sentra.Rag.Worker/      # Async document indexer via RabbitMQ
 ```

-A shared **Docker base image** (`Dockerfile`) already exists within `sentra-rag-worker` as `Dockerfile.base` and `requirements.rag.txt`.
-This base image will be **moved to `services/sentra-rag-base/`** to serve as the foundation for both the server and worker.
+A shared **Docker base image** (`Dockerfile`) already exists within `Sentra.Rag.Worker` as `Dockerfile.base` and `requirements.rag.txt`.
+This base image will be **moved to `src/Sentra.Rag.Base/`** to serve as the foundation for both the server and worker.

 The shared Python package `packages/sentra-rag/` will include: